22nd September 2021

-What Is Benfotiamine?
+What is Benfotiamine?

 Benfotiamine is a synthetic derivative of Thiamine or Vitamin B1, which can be prepared from plants such that of garlic and onion.
 Due to the chemical changes being made, it has shown better absorption results than thiamine itself.
 It has been effective in treating peripheral neuropathy, specifically the one caused by alcohol and diabetes.*

-Benfotiamine Treats Peripheral Neuropathy
+Benfotiamine studies that show benefits with Peripheral Neuropathy